nryberg/DataGrammar/notes/notes.md

 ### Sally
 In role for a couple of years now.
 Quite often the trainer for the new person, but occasionally runs into edge cases where Sandy would really help.
 She's starting to gather a body of knowledge and has no good way to give back to the community.

+## 03/27/2017

+Every interaction at work with a metadata system leaves me wishing for this very system.

+Major Roots:

+* DB - Databases
+* table - Tables
+* Column - Columns
+* Query - Queries - existing queries
+* User - Users
+* Search - Search string
+* Note - commentary on the above.

+Incorporate simple record keying system.
+Five characters = a..z, A..Z, 0-9 gives 62 characters which is nearly a billion combinations.
+I think we'll be okay.